DysonSphereMod/QOL/MultiBuild/Release/README.md

 ### Inserter copy functionality

-When `shift+click` an exisisting building it will be copied with all the connected insters (creating a minimal blueprint , that you can store and reload);
+When `shift+click` an existing building it will be copied with all the connected inserters (creating a minimal blueprint , that you can store and reload);

 ## Configuration